Large-scale universality in quantum reaction-diffusion from Keldysh field theory

-\textbf{Summary.---} We provided a Keldysh field-theory description of quantum RD dynamics of binary annihilation $A+A\to\emptyset$.
-We analytically derived the universal large-scale Boltzmann equation in arbitrary dimension $d$ describing the reaction-limited regime of slow reactions $\hbar n \Gamma/D\ll 1$.
-In $d=1$, our results are equivalent to the TGGE ansatz, connecting the latter to the field-theoretical diagrammatic expansions.
+\textit{Summary.} We provided a Keldysh field-theory description of quantum RD dynamics of binary annihilation $A+A\to\emptyset$.
+We analytically derived in the Euler-scaling limit the universal large-scale Boltzmann equation in arbitrary dimension $d$ describing the reaction-limited regime of slow reactions $\hbar n \Gamma/J\ll 1$.
+In $d=1$, our results match the prediction from the TGGE ansatz, connecting the latter to field-theoretical diagrammatic expansions.
 For homogeneous systems, we analytically showed that the density algebraic decay exponent features an unexpected dependency on $d$ and it deviates from mean-field value even in $d>1$, in contrast with classical RD dynamics.
 In one-dimensional inhomogeneous setups involving a trapping potential, we found that the decay is either accelerated towards the mean-field value (confined systems), or severely slowed down (deconfined systems).
-Our results find a natural application in cold-atomic experiments of fermionic gases involving two-body losses \cite{lossexpF1,lossexpF2,lossexpF3}.
+Our results find a natural application in cold-atomic experiments involving two-body losses \cite{lossexp0,lossth7,lossexpF2,lossexpF3} in the strong-dissipation Zeno regime.
 From the formulation here proposed, several relevant questions can be addressed.
 As an example, one can assess the impact of elastic-Hamiltonian collisions on the decay exponent \cite{lossexpF2,lossexpF3,FHth1,FHth2,FHth3}.
-Away from the reaction-limited, it is also crucial to study the quantum diffusion-limited regime $\hbar n \Gamma/D \sim 1$ via renormalization group schemes, as done for the classical RD \cite{cardy1996,tauber2005,tauber2002dynamic,tauber2014critical}.
+The presence of Hamiltonian-integrability breaking perturbations can, indeed, result into hydrodynamic diffusion \cite{GHDintbreakDiff}, and it would be interesting to study the possible impact of diffusion on the asymptotic power-law decay of the density.
+Away from the reaction-limited, it is also crucial to study the quantum diffusion-limited regime $\hbar n \Gamma/J \sim 1$ via renormalization group schemes, as done for the classical RD \cite{cardy1996,tauber2005,tauber2002dynamic,tauber2014critical}.